knowvial/kickstart-k8s/labs/lab3:pods.md

 # Creatinng and Exploring Pods
 > Go to https://www.katacoda.com/courses/kubernetes/launch-single-node-cluster.
 Enter the following commands in the terminal.
+Please use CTRL+click (on Windows and Linux) or CMD+click (on MacOS) to open the following links in a new browser tab.

 > Imperative way: create a pod
 ```